Vanniyar: Sanskritisation movement

 The Pallis tried to get an order in Pondicherry that by descent they were not a low agricultural caste.
 In preparation for the 1871 Indian census they petitioned to be recognised as being of the Kshatriya varna.
 They formed a number of caste organisations using their preferred name, with the Vanniyakula Kshatriya Maha Sangam appearing in Madras in 1888 and extending state-wide in 1952.
+During the late 19th century, oral histories began to assert the Vanniyars' descent from the mythical "fire races", whom Kshatriyas often claimed as ancestors.
+The creation of new names such as Agnikula Kshatriya and Vannikula Kshatriya (Kshatriyas of the fire race) formed part of this process.
 By 1931, due to their successful politicking (a process known as Sanskritisation), the term Palli was removed from the Madras census, with the term Vanniya Kula Kshatriya appearing instead.
-The reinvention of their history through Sanskritisation, and thus the change in their status to Vanniyar rather than Palli, was evidenced in the community adopting such practices as vegetarianism and prohibiting the remarriage of widows, and what Rudolph terms a "radically revisionist history" was supported by claims of descent from the ancient Pallava dynasty.
+The reinvention of their history through Sanskritisation, and thus the change in their status implicit in being called Vanniyar rather than Palli, was evidenced in the community adopting such practices as vegetarianism and prohibiting the remarriage of widows, and what Rudolph terms a "radically revisionist history" was supported by claims of descent from the ancient Pallava dynasty.